gamtiq/amd-proc-plugin/README.md

 * `proc` - Object - map of registered procedures; keys are names of procedures, values are corresponding procedures;
      procedure can be a function or an object that has method with name `execute`;
      the resource's content will be passed into the function/method to get the result that plugin will return.

+Configuration settings have priority over settings that are set by module API functions (see below).

 ## Dependencies